-At Furst Group, we are in our 10th year of sponsoring the Top 25 Women in Healthcare and the Top Diversity Leaders in Healthcare awards for Modern Healthcare.
-The awards are biennial celebrations.
+At Furst Group, we are in our 15th year of sponsoring the Top 25 Women in Healthcare and the Top Diversity Leaders in Healthcare awards for Modern Healthcare.
+The awards are annual celebrations.
 Visit our Diversity Resource Library.

 Leaders and boards must be willing to look beyond a candidate’s ability to merely line up with a job description and also strategically assess candidates based upon professional competence and future potential.
 Yes, there are some innate risks in that for a leader, but taking risks is part of what leadership is all about.